madanitea/madanitea/README.md

 <p>My name is <b>Muhammad Farhan Madani</b>, you can call me <b>Farhan</b>.
 I am passionate in Web Developer World, for both front-end and back-end.
 But almost all my projects written in PHP, be it native or with framework.
 So, i think my spesialization is in Back-End Developer world and of course in PHP.</p>
 <p>In some cases, i also be a Web Designer.
 I have a good understanding in CSS Framework such Bbootstrap, until now Bootstrap is the only one css framework that i mastered.
 Oh yes, not only in developer world, i also have a skill in Linux Server Administration and Network Infrastructure Engineer.
 Because of that, one of my project is created to help a linux system administrator.</p>

-Till now, i think i'm good at (in beginner to amateur level) :
+Till now, i think i'm good at :
 <ul>
   <li>PHP (Laravel)</li>
   <li>Python (Flask)</li>